jspirk-ciq/epm-model-flowchart/README.md

        ↓
 Corporate P&L
 These intermediate models sit at the same visual tier as the Revenue Roll-ups — both streams converge on Corporate P&L. Revenue models anchor the left side of that tier; OpEx aggregation models anchor the right, visually separating the two flows before they merge.

+Interactive features:

+9 division toggles — click to isolate any division and see only its nodes + connected edges Zoom via scroll wheel or +/− buttons
+Pan by clicking and dragging the canvas
+Hover any node for full description, model type, and primary outputs Touch-friendly (pinch-to-zoom + swipe pan)